farrukh806/dentwise/README.md

 ---

-**Note**: This project is currently in progress.
-Features and documentation may be updated frequently.
+**Note**: This project has been completed with all core features implemented, including a full appointment booking system, admin dashboard, voice assistant integration, and subscription management.